StormBytePP/StormByteLog/README.md

 - **Configuration Management**: Provides an intuitive API for reading and writing configuration files.
 - **Logging**: Supports various logging levels and outputs, including file-based logging.
 - **Database Handling**: Includes SQLite support for embedded database management while hiding SQLite3 internals conveniently.
+- **Multimedia**: Includes a set of classes to work with multimedia files

 ## Table of Contents